xPaw/Steam-Card-Farmer/README.md

 - Install [Node.js](https://nodejs.org), you can use `winget install OpenJS.NodeJS`
 - Run `git clone https://github.com/xPaw/Steam-Card-Farmer` (or [download code as zip if you don't have git](https://github.com/xPaw/Steam-Card-Farmer/archive/refs/heads/master.zip))
+- Change directory to where the you extracted the contents to, `cd Steam-Card-Farmer` or type `cmd` in the explorer navigation bar
 - Run `npm install --omit=dev`

 ### Usage